lsg551/ss25-nn-project/README.md

 Also, run `make help` to print a list of available commands.

+## Reproducing The Results

+The key pieces are the notebooks in the `experiments/` folder.
+Each notebook contains the code to train and evaluate a model with a specific learning approach.

+After installing the dependencies, you can run the notebooks yourself.
+Note that sufficient system memory and GPU VRAM is required to train the models.

 ## License

 The code in this repository is licensed under the MIT license (see